 Day 4 - Day 6

-Repeat Day 3, but now start keeping your starter around 75°F. You will start seeing more activity: bigger bubbles and more rising and it should start smelling less like flour and more tangy and slightly sour, with subtle notes of vinegar or yogurt from the lactic acid.
+Repeat Day 3, but now start keeping your starter at room temperature, around 75°F. You will start seeing more activity: bigger bubbles and more rising and it should start smelling less like flour and more tangy and slightly sour, with subtle notes of vinegar or yogurt from the lactic acid.
 There may also be hints of fruity sweetness or overripe fruit, along with a yeasty, bread-like aroma.

 Day 7 - Day 9